abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 ## Listening to Windows `WM_DEVICECHANGE` messages

+Windows uses [messages][win32_messages] to notify programs of events and let them react.
+This includes inputs (mouse clicks, key strokes etc.) and other OS events (hardware connected, low power, A/C adapter connected etc.).

 Windows broadcasts a [`WM_DEVICECHANGE` message][WM_DEVICECHANGE] when hardware configuration of the system changes.
-That includes plug-and-play devices, such as USB drives, printers, mouse etc.
-We need to call native APIs to create a window and register a callback that gets triggered by Windows when a message is broadcast.
+That includes plug-and-play devices, such as USB drives, printers, mouse etc. We need a way to listen to this broadcast.
+That involves creating a window, registering a window procedure, then running a message loop that receives messages from the operating system.

 We need the [`pywin32`][pywin32] package, which provides extensions to consume Win32 APIs in Python.
 We can install it with pip: